fatih-tutar/ecomm-dashboard-react-js-and-laravel/README.md

 ## Project Steps
 1 - Added Bootstrap to the project.
 The header menu has been prepared and routing has been done. \
 2 - User registration interface with ReactJS. \
 3 - Sign up API.
-A request was sent from the interface written with ReactJS to the backend written with Laravel.
+A request was sent from the interface written with ReactJS to the backend written with Laravel. \
-4 - The header menu is programmed according to the pages and protected routes are used for the internal pages.
+4 - The header menu is programmed according to the pages and protected routes are used for the internal pages. \
+5 - Logout function added and logout button hiding and showing. \

 ## Available Scripts